The Preventive Maintenance Schedule For Your Variable Frequency Drive

 The majority of VFDs fall within the NEMA 1 category, which includes side vents for cooling airflow.

-Many VFDs also fall within the NEMA 12 category as well that involves a dust-tight and sealed enclosure.
+Many VFDs also fall within the NEMA 12 category as well which involves a dust-tight and sealed enclosure.

 NEMA 1 VFDs are prone to dust contamination.